20 Best Things to do in Valencia, Spain

 Central Market Hall

 The Central Market Hall, the Mercat Central de Valencia, is a real highlight and in that size unique in Europe.
-On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies, popular spanish food, Spanish ham, fresh fruits and vegetables, spices, seafood, fish and meat.
+On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies and some of the ultimate best street food in Valencia!
+Don’t miss trying the popular Spanish food, and shop for fresh fruits and vegetables, spices, seafood, fish and meat.
 You should definitely try Horchata, a typical Valencian drink made of almond milk, which tastes like a sweet nut-milkshake.
+Or the Churros with Chocolate, a famous Spanish dessert which you should enjoy with a cup of Spanish coffee.

 Opening Hours: Mon to Sat from 8 a.m. to 3 p.m. | Entrance Fee: free

-Another important attraction in Valencia is the breathtakingly beautiful silk market, the Lonja de la Seda from the 15th century.
-On the list of UNESCO World Heritage Sites since 1996, this former silk business temple has fascinated with its unique architecture.
-At the heart of it is the mighty pillared hall, where the spiral-shaped pillars rise over 17 meters.
-The orange garden is also picturesque, here the lush orange trees create a wonderful Mediterranean flair.
+A significant attraction in Valencia is the breathtakingly beautiful Silk Exchange, the Lonja de la Seda from the 15th century.
+On the UNESCO World Heritage Sites list since 1996, this former business temple of silk merchants fascinates with its unique architecture.
+The centerpiece here is the mighty Hall of Columns, where the spiraling columns rise more than 17 meters into the air.
+The orange garden is also picturesque, where lush orange trees create a wonderful Mediterranean flair.

-An insider tip among the most beautiful sights in Valencia is the Plaza Redonda, built in 1840, the so-called round square.
-It was renovated in 2012 and is now one of the prettiest places in the old town.
-The Plaza Redonda is located in a kind of round courtyard, which is as high as 3 floors.
-During a stroll you will discover traditional handicraft shops, souvenirs and local products.
-Cozy tapas bars have also settled here.
+Built in 1840, Plaza Redonda, also known as the Round Square, is an insider’s tip among the most beautiful places to visit in Valencia.
+It was only renovated in 2012 and is now one of the most charming squares in the old town.
+The Plaza Redonda is located in a kind of circular courtyard that rises over 3 floors.
+Strolling around you will discover traditional craft shops for shopping, souvenirs and local products.
+There are also cozy tapas bars that invite you to take a break from sightseeing.

 National Museum of Ceramics

-The National Museum of Ceramics is really beautiful and one of the must-visit places of the city.
-This attraction is located in the magnificent Palacio del Marqués de Dos Aguas, which with its many artistic details, inside and outside, is unique.
-For example, the exhibition houses, a national ceramic collection with works by Picasso, and other masterpieces from the 8th century to the present.
+Beautiful and a unique attraction in the center of Valencia is the Ceramics Museum.
+This building is located in the magnificent Palacio del Marqués de Dos Aguas, which is a real gem with its many ornate details, both inside and out.
+The exhibition houses, among other things, the national ceramics collection with works by Picasso, starting from the 8th century to the present.
 Goods from the former Silk Road are also exhibited here.

 Opening Hours: from 10:00 am | Entrance Fee: 3 euros